Posted on 12. Mar, 2016 by Daniel Duskin (Record Producer, Mixing & Mastering Engineer) in ♫ Online Services

-CWU was a resource for Cubase users that focused on optimizing a 90′s desktop computer for multi-track audio and midi recording.
+CWU was an online professional resource for Cubase users that serviced to mastering the optimization of a 90′s desktop computer for multi-track audio and midi recording.
 It was very popular in the mid and late 90′s, and at the time I was fairly well known for that website.

 You can still access much of the CWU site by using the WayBack Machine here.